 Make sure you focus on correcting the biting trait; otherwise, you will have an angry cat and a needy kitten biting you while you sleep.

-Getting a toy is a better option for a parent that cannot handle two cats at the same time.
+Getting a toy is better for a parent who cannot handle two cats simultaneously.

 The Best Way To Have A Bite Free Night

-The fifth tip listed above is the most potent step to take to curb an aggressive feline.
+The fifth tip listed above is the most potent step to curb an aggressive feline.

 A cat that merely wants to keep its parent awake is easily contained with the other five tips.

-All the secret guides listed above will help cat parents have a bite-free night and stop their cats from depriving them of sleep.
+All the secret guides above are guaranteed to help cat parents have a bite-free night and stop their cats from depriving them of sleep.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.